International Collaboration under the 3 recommended themes of

 An educational tool, www.thegoals.org is a great platform for students to learn about the Sustainable Development Goals.
 The platform provides courses on each goal and is now available for some of the Goals.
 It is also recommended to go through the course before writing an article.
 We will announce when the course is ready and you can start learning on thegoals.org.

-The YRE Theme International Collaboration – Sustainable Consumption and Production (SCP), including Sustainable Lifestyles is open to youth aged 15-18 whether participating through their school or college.
-It is the participant's age on the day they submit their entry to the National Competition that must be given.
+The YRE Themes International Collaboration with recommended themes; Sustainable Cities and Communities (Goal 11), Responsible Consumption and Production (Goal 12) and Climate Action (Goal 13) are open to youth aged 15-18 whether participating through their school or college.
+It is the participant's age on the day they submit their entry to the national competition that must be given.
 This is a group project for a group of students/individuals from school classes.
-Those submitting one joint article as a group project must submit in the age category of the oldest member of their group from both countries.
+Those submitting a one joint article as a group project must submit in the age category of the oldest member of their group from both countries.

 Form of entry